The information in this article applies to:

 I am experiencing problems with generating 3D camera views in Chief Architect.

-Either an error message displays, the program crashes, hangs, displays a blank white or black screen, or the view generates, but it doesn't look correct in some way.
+Either an error message displays, the program crashes, hangs, displays a blank white, black, or gray screen, or the view generates, but it doesn't look correct in some way.

 How can I resolve these types of problems?